Zero-energy Quantum Many-Body Scar under Emergent Chiral Symmetry and Pseudo Hilbert Space Fragmentation: Emergent chiral symmetry and pseudo Hilbert space fragmentation

 \section{Emergent chiral symmetry and pseudo Hilbert space fragmentation}

-There are two key properties of Hamiltonian~\eqref{Eq.Hameff_fres} that will influence the structure of the Hilbert space and potentially the zero-energy eigenstates and the dynamics.
-First, there emerges a chiral symmetry of Hamiltonian~\eqref{Eq.Hameff_fres} with a chiral operator $\hat{\mathcal C}=(-1)^{\sum_jj\hat n_j}$ anticommuting with $\hat H^{(1)}_{F,\mathrm{r}}$, which will cause the Hilbert space to be bipartite.
+There are two key properties of Hamiltonian~(\ref{Eq.Hameff_fres}) that will influence the structure of the Hilbert space and potentially the dynamical behaviour.
+First, there emerges a chiral symmetry of Hamiltonian~(\ref{Eq.Hameff_fres}) with a chiral operator $\hat{\mathcal C}=(-1)^{\sum_jj\hat n_j}$ anticommuting with $\hat H^{(1)}_{F,\mathrm{r}}$, which will cause the Hilbert space to be bipartite.
 Second, the tunneling strength for the process with $|\Delta|=g+U$ is always smaller than that of the other two, which will makes the Hilbert space approximately fragmented.
-In the following, we elucidate the two points by considering the Hilbert space graph of Hamiltonian~\eqref{Eq.Hameff_fres}, where each vertex corresponds to a Fock state and two vertices are connected by an edge if the corresponding Hamiltonian matrix element is nonzero.
+In the following, we elucidate the two points by considering the Hilbert space graph of Hamiltonian~(\ref{Eq.Hameff_fres}), where each vertex corresponds to a Fock state and two vertices are connected by an edge if the corresponding Hamiltonian matrix element is nonzero.